defemb/defemb/README.md

 ## Current Learning Journey 🌱
 I'm currently expanding my knowledge in:
 - Computer Science, with a focus on Artificial Intelligence.
-- Cloud Computing, specifically preparing for the AWS Cloud Practitioner certification.
+- Cloud Computing, specifically preparing for the AWS Certified Developer Associate exam, after attaining the Cloud Practitioner certification.

 ## Collaboration Opportunities 💻
 I'm open to collaborating on projects related to: